rpede/MobileProgramming24/_working_with_data/weather1.md

 Provider<DataSource>(create: (context) => FakeDataSource()),
 ```

-As Flutters of this in .NET:
+As Flutters version of this in .NET:

 ```csharp
 builder.Services.AddSingleton<IDataSource, FakeDataSource>();